vyos/vyos-documentation/docs/configuration/system/host-name.rst

 How an IP address is assigned to an interface in :ref:`ethernet-interface`.
 This section shows how to statically map an IP address to a hostname for local (meaning on this VyOS instance) name resolution.
+This is the VyOS equivalent to `/etc/hosts` file entries.

 .. cfgcmd:: set system static-host-mapping host-name <hostname> inet <address>